WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: Acknowledgements

 \section{Acknowledgements}

 Shouhao Zhou is supported in part by NIH Grant U24MD020517, Pennsylvania Department of Health TSF CURE Program, and Four Diamonds Faculty Research Award.
-Yanxun Xu is supported in part by National Institute of Health grants R01MH128085 and R01AI197147.
+Yanxun Xu is supported in part by National Institute of Health grants R01MH128085 and R01AI197147, and National Science Foundation grant DMS-2610267.